unix14/FreeTube/README.md

     - Ensure that **youtube.com** and **www.youtube.com** are selected as supported links.
     - This will allow FreeTube to open YouTube links by default, giving you a seamless experience.

+## Usage Tips

+- For a better and more personalized experience, it's recommended to log in with your own Google account.
+This will allow you to access your subscriptions, watch history, and get personalized recommendations.

 ## License
 FreeTube is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 You may not use this work for commercial purposes, and you may not distribute modified versions of it.
 See [Creative Commons BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) for more details.